mizbit/opi-nextion/README.md

 It is currently *work in progress*.

 The `lib-nextion` will contain the framework.
-The idea is the same as with remote configuration framework; there is a defined simple communication protocol.
+The idea is similiar as with [remote configuration framework](http://www.orangepi-dmx.org/orange-pi-dmx512-rdm/remote-configuration); there is a defined simple communication protocol.

+The directory `opi_emac_artnet_nextion` will contain a dummy Art-Net 4 Node for testing `lib-nextion`.

 I invite you to participate in this project: